mardix/litedom/docs/content/guide-docs/instance.md

 The defined methods are set with the rest of the options.

 **WARNING**:
 When creating methods don't use arrow functions such as `created: () => this.sayHello(),`.
-Since arrow funciton doesn't have a `this`, `this` will be treated as any other variable and will often resul in error such as `Uncaught TypeError: Cannot read property of undefined` or `Uncaught TypeError: this.myMethod is not a function`
+Since arrow function doesn't have a `this`, `this` will be treated as any other variable and will often result in error such as `Uncaught TypeError: Cannot read property of undefined` or `Uncaught TypeError: this.myMethod is not a function`

 ```
 <div id="root">